 But if the deceased person is the only person named on the title deeds of the property, then probate will be required before the property can be sold.
 Or if the property is owned as tenants in common, probate will also be required before the surviving owner will be able to sell the house.

 What is probate?

 Strictly speaking the term ‘Probate‘ actually refers to getting permission to carry out the person’s wishes contained in their will.
 This is assuming they have a will.
 If someone dies without a will, this is known as dying intestate.
 In this case it will be down to the rules set down by the government as to who benefits from the deceased estate.
-Where the person dies intestate, it’s not probate that is required, but instead ‘Letters of Administration’ is required instead (see below).
+If a person dies intestate, it’s not probate that is required.
+But instead ‘Letters of Administration’ is required instead (see below).

 What are Letters of Administration?

 If the deceased didn’t have a will, then Letters of Administration are usually issued to the person(s) entitled under the rules of intestacy to distribute the person’s estate.

 Letters of Administration effectively means the same as Granting of Probate.
 Which is essentially a grant of administration by the court to allow a named person to administer the estate.
 The reason this is necessary is because the person doesn’t have a will.
 Which means they won’t have appointed an executor.

 Other reasons why Letters of Administration might be necessary include: